 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

 Chatbots can help you save time for you and your business.
 You can use it to automate some parts of your business when you are away or when you are asleep.

-Most people I know wish they had more time in their day to tackle their never-ending to do list.
+Most people need more time or wish they had more time in their day to tackle their never-ending to-do list.
 Now there’s a way to work more efficiently while also putting parts of your business on autopilot: using a Facebook Messenger Chatbot.

 You may have already experienced this cool technology yourself as a consumer.
 Internet marketers use this technique to deliver their training materials but bigger companies, such as 1-800-Flowers, Domino’s Pizza, and Whole Foods, also use bots to assist with placing and tracking orders, answering customer service questions, and providing recipes, all in an effort to make their customers’ lives easier.

 So if you want to “clone” yourself so you can handle more tasks during your day, using a Facebook Messenger bot is an easy way to do that.
 Since chatbots can be programmed to do any tasks you want, you can program your bot for customer service.